I’m Roman Grigoriev, Hustler in Chief at Splento.

 You may be interested to know more about the person who runs the company.

 I am – what they call – a serial entrepreneur.
-Just like boxing is in the blood for Joe Frazier, entrepreneurship is part of my DNA.
+Just as boxing is in the blood for Joe Frazier, entrepreneurship is part of my DNA.

-In my view, there are only 7 things you need to know about me that will give you a clear picture of who I am.
-Not a full picture, but a picture clear enough to make an educated decision.
+In my view you only need to know 7 key factors to develop a clear picture of who I am.
+Not a full picture, but a picture clear enough to make an educated evaluation.

 1) Efficiency, Productivity & Data: